-Important Legislative Changes for 2008
+Important Legislative Changes for 2009

-- 1. Due Date for Corporate Returns.
+- Surtax.
 G.S.
-105-122(a) and G.S.
-105-130.17(b) were amended to change the due date of the North Carolina Franchise and Income Tax Return for C Corporations and S Corporations to the 15th day of the fourth month following the end of the corporation's income year.
-This change was effective for taxable years beginning on or after January 1, 2008. - 2.
-Adjustment for Bonus Depreciation.
-G.S.105-130.5(a)(15a) was added to require a corporation to add to federal taxable income a percentage of the 50% first-year bonus depreciation deduction allowed for federal income tax purposes under section 168(k) of the code under the Economic Stimulus Act of 2008.
-The applicable percentage is 85% of the bonus depreciation for tax year 2008.
-Any taxpayer who claimed the bonus depreciation for federal purposes for tax year 2007 and whose NC return reflected that deduction must add back 85% of the 2007 deduction on the 2008 tax return.
+105-134.2A was added to require a surtax on tax payable on shareholders of a S-Corporation.
+The surtax is due at the same time the S-Corporation tax return is due.
+(For more information see Form D-401, Individual Income Tax Instructions, pg.
+28).
+This change was effective for taxable years beginning on or after January 1, 2009 and expires for taxable years beginning on or after January 1, 2011. - 2.
+Adjustment for Bonus Depreciation Extended.
+G.S.105-130.5(a)(15a) was amended to require a corporation to add to federal taxable income a percentage of the special accelerated depreciation deduction allowed for federal income tax purposes under section 168(k) or 168(n) of the Code under the American Recovery and Reinvestment Act of 2009.
+The applicable percentage is 85% of the bonus depreciation for tax year 2009.
+Any taxpayer who claimed the bonus depreciation for federal purposes for tax year 2008 and whose NC return reflected that deduction must add back 85% of the 2008 deduction on the 2009 tax return.
 This adjustment does not result in a difference in basis of the affected assets for State and federal income tax purposes.
-This change was effective for taxable years beginning on or after January 1, 2008. - Definition of Corporation.
-G.S.105-114(b)(2), the definition of a corporation, was expanded to include Limited Liability Companies (LLCs) that elect to be treated as S corporations.
-This change is effective for taxable years beginning on or after January 1, 2009. - 4.
-New Tax Credits.
-New tax credits were effective for tax years beginning on or after January 1, 2008 including Credit for Biodiesel Producers, and Credit for Donating Funds to a Nonprofit Organization for Aquisition of Renewable Energy Property, (For detailed information concerning these credits, see the "2008 Tax Law Changes" available on the Department's website.)
+This change was effective for taxable years beginning on or after January 1, 2008. - 3.
+Billings in Excess of Costs.
+G.S.105-122(b) was amended to specifically exempt billings in excess of costs that are considered a deferred liability under the percentage of completion method of revenue recognition from the capital stock base for franchise tax purposes.
+This change is effective for taxable years beginning on or after January 1, 2010.